webda2l/symfony-docs/security/csrf.rst

 * Cache the entire page and use :ref:`hinclude.js <templates-hinclude>` to load the CSRF token with an uncached AJAX request and replace the form field value with it.

+The most effective way to cache pages that need CSRF protected forms is to use stateless CSRF tokens, see below.

 .. _csrf-protection-forms: